objornstad/epimdr/README.md

 by Ottar N. Bjornstad (ISBN 978-3-319-97487-3) <https://www.springer.com/gp/book/9783319974866>

+Errata -- I already found a mistake

+allapps3.R

+A file containing source code for all shiny-apps in book (as well as some others)

 rcode.zip

 A file containing all the rcode chunks in the book numbered by chapter-section-chunk.

-allapps3.R

-A file containing source code for all shiny-apps in book (as well as some others)

 mov/